YodasMyDad/Slicker/README.md

 ## About This Version

-This is a complete vanilla JavaScript/TypeScript rewrite of the original [Slick Carousel by Ken Wheeler](https://github.com/kenwheeler/slick).
-It maintains 100% feature parity with the original while removing the jQuery dependency entirely.

-### Why This Version?
+Slicker is the modern TypeScript rewrite of Ken Wheeler's Slick carousel.
+It keeps every feature, removes the jQuery requirement, and ships both ES modules and UMD builds.
+The original jQuery distribution is preserved untouched in `slick/` (CSS + JS) for legacy projects - everything else in this repo is the Slicker rewrite.

-- ✅ **Zero Dependencies** - No jQuery required (saves ~30KB)
+- No dependencies - no jQuery required
-- ✅ **Modern JavaScript** - Written in TypeScript with ES6+
-- ✅ **Smaller Bundle** - 52KB minified (13KB gzipped) vs 82KB+ with jQuery
-- ✅ **Better Performance** - Native DOM APIs are faster
-- ✅ **Full TypeScript Support** - Complete type definitions included
+- Modern JavaScript (ES6+) with TypeScript types included
-- ✅ **Same CSS** - Use existing Slick stylesheets unchanged
-- ✅ **Same API** - Nearly identical API, easy migration

-**Original Slick by Ken Wheeler** - This project builds upon Ken's excellent work.
-The original jQuery version is preserved in `slick/slick.js` for reference.
+- Smaller bundles and faster performance via native DOM APIs
+- Same API surface and CSS as the original Slick

 ---

 ## Quick Start

-### 1. Include CSS
+### 1. Include CSS (unchanged from the original)
 ```html
 <link rel="stylesheet" href="slick/slick.css">
 <link rel="stylesheet" href="slick/slick-theme.css">